moon3fire/rocket/README.md

 ## Description

-Rocket's architecture allows to support multiple rendering API's at once(only OpenGL for now) Currently supported platforom is x64 Windows.
+Rocket's architecture allows to support multiple rendering API's at once(only OpenGL for now).
+Currently supported platform is x64 Windows.

 ## Features